tyrelchambers/ioverland/ui/README.md

   - Enable users to rate and review waypoints or entire trips, providing valuable insights for the community.

 Add support for third party builds on an adventure

+adventure

+- add ability to search location like peterborough, ontario